UntrustVul: An Automated Approach for Identifying Untrustworthy Alerts in Vulnerability Detection Models: Definition and Motivation

-Existing ML models can make correct vulnerability predictions that annotate suspicious lines of code~\cite{Fu:2022:LineVul:ATransformerBasedLineLevelVulnerabilityPrediction, Li:2021:VulnerabilityDetectionwithFineGrainedInterpretations}.
-Traditionally, developers still need to manually assess these suspicious lines to review the vulnerabilities detected by these predictions, as shown in Figure~\ref{fig:vd_process_wo_truevul}.
-Unfortunately, Figure~\ref{fig:correlation_trust_conf} shows that many predictions are actually untrustworthy, which can be misleading, as they rely on irrelevant lines of code.
-This hinders developers from locating the actual root causes of vulnerabilities, increasing the burden of manual assessment.
-Worse, if developers rely on such suspicious lines, they may create flawed patches that fail to fix existing vulnerabilities and even introduce new ones.
-On the other hand, it is also important not to incidentally exclude any trustworthy predictions, leaving the vulnerabilities unattended.
+Traditionally, developers need to manually review predicted vulnerabilities by assessing the suspicious lines, as shown in Figure~\ref{fig:vd_process_wo_truevul}.
+Unfortunately, Figure~\ref{fig:correlation_trust_conf} shows that many predictions are actually untrustworthy, relying on irrelevant lines.
+They can mislead and hinder developers from locating the actual root causes of vulnerabilities, increasing the burden of manual review.
+Worse, if developers rely on such suspicious lines, they may create flawed patches that fail to fix true vulnerabilities and even introduce new ones.
+At the same time, it is also important not to incidentally exclude any trustworthy predictions, leaving the vulnerabilities unattended.

-\textbf{\truevul{} is essential for exposing untrustworthy vulnerability predictions during inference}, as prediction certainty alone is insufficient.
+\textit{\truevul{} is essential for exposing untrustworthy vulnerability predictions during inference}, as using model confidence is unreliable.
 Figure~\ref{fig:vd_process_w_truevul} illustrates the vulnerability detection process integrated with \truevul.
-To ensure \truevul's helpfulness, we design it to integrate seamlessly into developers' workflow. \truevul{} acts as a filter between vulnerability predictions and developers, exposing untrustworthy predictions.
-By doing so, \truevul{} consider the same inputs as developers in the traditional process, which are individual vulnerability predictions that annotate suspicious lines of code.
+To ensure its helpfulness, it is designed to fit seamlessly into developers' workflow. \truevul{} acts as a filter between vulnerability predictions and developers, exposing untrustworthy predictions.
+By doing so, it considers the same input as developers in the traditional process; that is, individual vulnerability predictions that annotate suspicious lines.
 Developers can now recognise untrustworthy predictions, decreasing the willingness to rely on them.
+They can adjust the efforts invested to review these predictions or even discard them.
 Conversely, they can also identify trustworthy predictions, reducing the efforts of manual assessment.

-\truevul{} is an automated approach that can detect untrustworthy vulnerability predictions.
-It considers as inputs a vulnerability prediction during inference and annotated suspicious lines of code.
-The key idea is to assess the vulnerability-relatedness of these suspicious lines.
-The prediction is deemed untrustworthy if they are mainly vulnerability-unrelated.
-A line is deemed as vulnerability-unrelated if it \ding{172} cannot trigger vulnerabilities, and \ding{173} does not serve as a pivotal point in the flow reaching vulnerabilities.